OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-42.md

 ## Genesis 42:3

-So ten of Joseph’s brothers went down to buy grain from Egypt.
+Thus, ten of Joseph’s brothers journeyed to Egypt to purchase grain.

 ## Genesis 42:4